You’ve worked hard to build up your super, so keeping your super safe is important to us at Rest.

 Try to avoid entering personal details into unfamiliar websites.
 You can check to see if links and attachments are suspicious by copying the URL and sender domain details into freely available programs, such as Virustotal.

-If you call Rest, an operator may ask a series of security questions in which you may confirm your personal information.
+If you call Rest, an operator may ask a series of security questions to confirm your personal information.
 However, this interaction is initiated by you.
 Rest will never call or text you out of the blue to ask for details like your passwords.

-• A minimum of 12 characters (the longer the better, this should even be a sentence)
+at least 12 characters long (the longer the better, this could even be a sentence)

 Always make sure to install any new updates to your devices as soon as they become available.